MikkelBerggreen/ITU-Advanced-Machine-Learning-Exam-Project/README.md

 3. `results.ipynb`: Contains the logic for preprocessing the test data and testing the model.
 4. `Gabor.ipynb`: Contains the logic for computing results with the Gabor Wavelet Pyramid.

-## Modelling how the brain represents visual information
+## Problem description - Modelling how the brain represents visual information

 ![](mp_brainvision.png)